 16 Reasons to Exercise + Tips

+How fit are you really?
+Try this estimator.
+(Google will easilytranslate into metric.)
 The following facts may provide additional motivation to get moving and I add a few tips for making exercise a habit.
 We have heard 1000 times that we should get regular exercise.
 We know we should but, somehow…statistics show that too many are still thinking about it.
 Fitbit offered some ideas for making walking more fun.
 Here is an article on improving recovery time from workouts.
+Here is a site with some useful suggestions: Link.
+Also, read this article for ideas on developing healthy habits and common mistakes.

 The Jan-Feb 2009 AARP Bulletin stated walking 30 minutes a day at a brisk pace can REDUCE: